OscarBennich/package-and-software-list/README.md

 # List of Packages and Software
+A list of packages and software that I want to remember.

 ## Nuget Packages / Libraries
+### SignalR

 ## Software